 Why MOST ‘Free’ Website Builders Aren’t Free

-Most of these website builders reviewed claim to have some ‘free’ option.
+Most of these platforms reviewed the claim to have some ‘free’ option.

 Sounds perfect, right?!

-That’s what I thought too initially.
+That’s what we thought too, initially.
 However, it’s also a little too good to be true.

 You’ve spent minutes (or hours) putting your brand new ‘free’ website together and you’re almost ready to hit the Publish button to make it live to the world.

-The ‘free’ option that most website builders provide you with are the amateurish looking web addresses like:
+The ‘free’ option that most website builders provide you with are amateurish looking web addresses like:

-Assuming this website is for some commercial or professional reason (i.e. you want to make money from it), credibility is key, and you’re going to want something that instead looks like: YourBusiness.com or YourSite.com.
+Assuming this website is for some commercial or professional reason (i.e. you want to make money from it), credibility is the key.
+Instead, you’ll want something that looks like YourBusiness.com or YourSite.com.

 Some of these website builders below do provide some ‘free domain name’ offer.
 But there are restrictions which we’ll explore soon.

-‘Free’ versions sounds great.
+‘Free’ versions sound great.
 Until you read the fine print.

 Basically, you’re going to be forced to pony up some cash for basically any type of extra or upgrade.
 For example: